Frustrated with the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 You’re reminded why you don’t feed your three-year-old dessert an hour before bed.
 (You’re the one who has to deal with his crankiness the next morning, not them.)
 You know why co-sleeping is best for your baby, or that making your own baby food is important to you.

-Whenever you hear a comment that starts off with “Why do you do this…?” remind yourself why you do.
-It’ll give you the reserve to keep going and tune the criticism out.
+Whenever you hear a comment that starts with “Why do you do this…?” remind yourself why you do.
+It can give you the reserve to keep going and tune the criticism out.

 2. Surround yourself with positive people

 Notice I didn’t say “people who agree with you.”
-Positive people are those who will support you and your decisions, no matter different.
-These folks are the ones who understand that you’re doing the best.
+Positive people are those who can support you and your decisions with warmth and understanding, no matter different.
+These folks are the ones who know that you’re doing the best.

 And they won’t make snarky comments or jokes when you breastfeed your 18-month-old or rock your baby to sleep once again.
-They’ll instead offer to help whenever you need it.
+Instead, they can offer to help whenever you need it.

 As I say in my book, You Are Enough: